prabhavdogra/prabhav.tech/blog/2025-04-19-sync_once_internals/index.md

 ---

 ### How it started?
 While writing some concurrent code for [Blinkit](https://blinkit.com/), I found myself reaching for `sync.Once`—a common utility in Go to ensure an action is performed just once, no matter how many goroutines attempt it.
 Out of curiosity, I decided to dig into how `sync.Once` works internally and how its implementation has evolved over time.
+While investigating the internals I came across something interesting and ended up contributing myself — a small step, but super rewarding!

 In this blog, I’ll walk through the internals of `sync.Once`, how it leverages atomics for performance, and trace its evolution through Go versions.
 This blog is meant to motivate you to explore and solve your own doubts by diving into the source code of Go itself.
 You’ll be amazed at how much you can learn just by following the code and seeing how things work behind the scenes!

 ### Prerequisites: What's sync.Once?